Michigan Trout Fishing License: Costs, Rules & Exemptions

 Where to Buy

-If you want trout fishing privileges, you buy a fishing license that includes trout rights online through the Michigan DNR website or in person at DNR offices and authorized retailers; there isn’t a separate voluntary trout stamp in Michigan, though you can donate to cold-water conservation groups to support trout habitat.
+You can buy a fishing license that includes trout privileges through the Michigan DNR website or in person at DNR offices and authorized retailers.
+There is no separate trout stamp to purchase.
+If you want to support cold-water conservation beyond your license, you can donate to watershed organizations.

-1. Online: Michigan DNR site — buy and print or display digitally.
+1. Online: Michigan DNR site — buy, then print or display digitally.

 2. DNR offices: purchase in person during business hours.